uperl/Class-Inspector/README.md

     The `expanded` option will cause a lot more information about method to be returned.
-Instead of just the method name, you will instead get an array reference containing the method name as a single combined name, ala `full`, the separate class and method, and a CODE ref to the actual function ( if available ).
+Instead of just the method name, you will instead get an array reference containing the method name as a single combined name, a la `full`, the separate class and method, and a CODE ref to the actual function ( if available ).
 Please note that the function reference is not guaranteed to be available. `Class::Inspector` is intended at some later time, to work